c-blake/bu/doc/vip.md

 re-wrote the whole thing in Nim (only 302 lines + 10 screen, 14 CLI help), calling out to [`cligen`](https://github.com/c-blake/cligen) for some rich text stuff and then added/amended all that stuff to make `vip`.
-So, now I have a tool about 1% the scale of `fzf` with functionality more tuned to my wants (i.e.
+So, now I have a tool about 1% `fzf` scale with functionality more tuned to my wants (i.e. >100% of my needs).
->100% needs).
 I am still thinking about best UI designs here (see Future Work), but this seems a more useful platform for experiments.

 # Usage